top of page

 #BecomingAntiracist

-National Race Amity Conference
+National Race Amity Conference, 2025 TBD

-National Summit for Courageous Conversations
+National Summit for Courageous Conversations, 2025 TBD

-Social Justice Training Institute
+Social Justice Training Institute – Forum for professional & personal development

 bottom of page